Poisson Cohomology of Broken Lefschetz Fibrations: Introduction

 Poisson geometry originated in the Hamiltonian formalism of classical mechanics, and plays an important role in the passage to quantum mechanics.
 A primary tool in studying invariants of Poisson manifolds is Poisson cohomology.
 It reveals important features of the geometry of a Poisson manifold such as the modular class, obstructions to deformations, normal forms and deformation quantization.
 However, calculating Poisson cohomology can be very difficult.
 The cohomology spaces are generally infinite-dimensional, and they are unknown for many Poisson structures as there is no general method for their computation.
 One has better chances when restricting to formal coefficients for the cochain complex of multivector fields.

-For weight homogeneous Poisson algebras in 3 variables, Pichereau \cite{P06} computed (co)homology with formal coefficients under the assumption that the structure is determined by a weight homogeneous polynomial with isolated singularity i.e finite Milnor number.
-Following this work, Pelap \cite{P09} gave formulas for the formal (co)homology of the Sklyanin algebra.
-The structure there is unimodular, weight homogeneous, with two weight homogeneous Casimirs forming a complete intersection with isolated singularity.
-Also in dimension 4, Hong and Xu computed the Poisson cohomology of del Pezzo surfaces \cite{HX11}.
+For weight homogeneous Poisson algebras $\mathcal{A}=\mathbb{R}[[x_1,x_2,x_3]]$ in 3 variables, Pichereau \cite{P06} computed the Poisson (co)homology with formal coefficients under the assumption that the structure is determined by a weight homogeneous polynomial $\phi$ with isolated singularity.
+Note that in this case the quotient space $\mathcal{A}/\langle \partial_1\phi,\partial_2\phi,\partial_3\phi\rangle$ has finite Milnor number.
+Following this work, Pelap \cite{P09} gave formulas for the formal Poisson (co)homology of the Sklyanin algebra.
+The structure there is unimodular and weight homogeneous, with two weight homogeneous Casimirs forming a complete intersection with isolated singularity.
+In dimension 4, Hong and Xu computed the Poisson cohomology of del Pezzo surfaces \cite{HX11}.
 Under some conditions, Monnier \cite{M02} computed the formal Poisson cohomology of quadratic structures.

 Broken Lefschetz fibrations (bLfs) originated as a generalization of Lefschetz pencils \cite{D99, ADK05}, and in recent years they have found diverse applications in low-dimensional topology, symplectic geometry, and singularity theory \cite{BH15, GK15, In16, Wi11}.
-A bLf is a map from a 4--manifold $X$ to the 2-sphere, with a singularity set consisting of a finite collection of circles, called \textsl{fold singularities}, and a finite set of isolated points, also known as \textsl{Lefschetz singularities}.
-Here we determine the formal Poisson cohomology of a Poisson structure associated to a bLf.
+A bLf is a map from a 4--manifold $M$ to the 2-sphere, with a singularity set consisting of a finite collection of circles which can be assumed to be disjoint, called \textsl{fold singularities}, and a finite set of isolated points, also known as \textsl{Lefschetz singularities} (see Definition \ref{D:BLF}).
+In this paper we determine the formal Poisson cohomology of a Poisson structure associated to a bLf.

-As shown in \cite{GSV}, on a bLf there is a associated Poisson structure $\pi$ whose degeneracy locus coincides with the singularity set of the fibration.
-Due to the existence of bLfs on 4--manifolds, such a Poisson structure $\pi$ exists on any homotopy class of maps from $X$ to $S^2$, thus making their Poisson cohomology an interesting feature in terms of different classification questions.
-Although the model of $\pi$ around fold singularities is linear and around Lefschetz singularities is quadratic, one cannot use Lie algebra cohomology and \cite{M02} respectively; the Lie algebra structure is not semisimple and the quadratic one has vanishing modular vector field.
+As shown in \cite{GSV}, on a bLf there is an associated Poisson structure $\pi$ whose degeneracy locus coincides with the singularity set of the fibration.
+Due to the existence of bLfs on 4--manifolds, such a Poisson structure $\pi$ exists on any homotopy class of maps from a 4-manifold $M$ to $S^2$, thus making their Poisson cohomology an interesting feature in terms of different classification questions.

+Around each type of singularity on a bLf, we use a different method for the computation of Poisson cohomology.
+This is due to the different model of the Poisson structure around each type (see equations (\ref{eq:pi-gamma-with-k}), (\ref{eq:pi-C})).
+We explain our approach and connections to the works of Pelap \cite{P09} and Pichereau \cite{P06} in the next two paragraphs.